-- Conclude with the Final Assessment. - Read the summary of Nikki's story to outline the programme's concepts. - Optional: Ask students to review their Goal Setting visual.
-Based on the "end" of Nikki's story, they may write their own financial goal "conclusion" based on their earlier goals and new learnings.
+- Conclude with the culminating assessment. - Read the wrap-up of Nikki's story to summarise the programme's concepts. - Optional: Ask students to review their Goal Setting visual.
+Modelling the 'end' of Nikki's story, they may write their own financial goal 'conclusion' based on their earlier goals and new learnings.

-Thank you for your participation in the Money Confident Kids[®] programme and for helping kids build a solid foundation to grow and manage their financial future.
+Thank you for your participation in the Money Confident KidsTM programme and for helping kids build a solid foundation to grow and manage their financial future.

-Distributed in the UK by T. Rowe Price International Ltd.
+Distributed in Australia by T. Rowe Price Australia Limited

-© 2022 T. Rowe Price.
+© 2025 T. Rowe Price.
 All Rights Reserved.
-T. ROWE PRICE, INVEST WITH CONFIDENCE, and the Bighorn Sheep design are, collectively and/or apart, trademarks of T. Rowe Price Group, Inc. MONEY CONFIDENT KIDS is a trademark of T. Rowe Price Group, Inc.
+T. ROWE PRICE, INVEST WITH CONFIDENCE, and the Bighorn Sheep design are, collectively and/ or apart, trademarks of T. Rowe Price Group, Inc. MONEY CONFIDENT KIDS and the Money Confident Kids design are trademarks of T. Rowe Price Group, Inc.